Sirius-social/sirius-sdk-python/how-tos/create_connections/README.rst

   Why would you need the mediator if you are actually in accordance…?*

-Instead of enforce tech approaches and architecture, **Sirius SDK** provides *"building blocks"* for configuring trust environment with maximum response to your demands.
+Instead of enforcing tech approaches and architecture, **Sirius SDK** provides *"building blocks"* for configuring the trusted environment with maximum response to your demands.

 Business environment requires relationships.
-Trust requires this relationships must be cyber-security.
+Trust requires these relationships to be cyber-secure.
 ============================================================================================================================================
-Sirius SDK give ability to establish connection relationships in two manners:
+Sirius SDK gives an ability to establish connection relationships in two manners:

 - Statically
 - Dynamically: with some protocols.
-Sirius uses `Aries protocols <https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol>`_ by default but you may use other solutions thanks to **Sirius SDK** is open source
+Sirius uses `Aries protocols <https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol>`_ by default but one may use other solutions thanks to **Sirius SDK** is open source

 Below we present source code examples.

-Case-1: establish connection statically
+Case-1: establishing connection statically
 *******************************************
-Sirius based on **Self-sovereign identity** concept as source point to start moving relationships from real world to digital space.
+Sirius is based on **Self-sovereign identity** concept as source point to start moving relationships from real world to digital space.

 .. image:: https://raw.githubusercontent.com/Sirius-social/sirius-sdk-python/master/docs/_static/ssi_actor.png